mlswg/mls-protocol/draft-ietf-mls-protocol.md

 We describe the information stored by each client as _state_, which includes both public and private data.
-An initial state is set up by a group creator, which is a group containing only themself.
+An initial state is set up by a group creator, which is a group containing only itself.
 The creator then sends _Add_ proposals for each client in the initial set of members, followed by a _Commit_ message which incorporates all of the _Adds_ into the group state.
 Finally, the group creator generates a _Welcome_ message corresponding to the Commit and